GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/multinode/README.md

 You will need to set the following environment variables in order for the benchmarking code to run properly.
 1. Set the environment variables required to run the demo.
 These include:

   * `PROJECT`: The GCP project you are using

   * `CKPT_DIR_PATH`: The full path of the directory in which to save checkpoints, in the format `gs://<bucket>/<directory>/`

 2. Set the optional environment variables, if desired:

-  * `NUM_LAYERS`: The number of layers in the model, which affects the size of the model and therefore the size of the checkpoints
+  * `NUM_LAYERS`: The number of layers in the model, which affects the size of the model and therefore the size of the checkpoints.
+Defaults to 10.

   * `ACCELERATOR`: Set to `gpu` if running on a GPU, or `cpu` if running on a CPU (default)
     * If running on a GPU, you also must set `PJRT_DEVICE` to `CPU`.

   * `MIN_EPOCHS_SAVE`: Minimum epochs for which training should run during first training loop which saves checkpoint.
 Defaults to 4.
 For detailed explaination of min_epochs see [here](https://lightning.ai/docs/pytorch/stable/common/trainer.html#min-epochs).

   * `MIN_EPOCHS_RESTORE`: Minimum epochs for which training should run during second training loop which restores checkpoint.
 Defaults to 4.

   * `MAX_EPOCHS_SAVE` : Maximum epochs for which training should run during first training loop, which saves checkpoint.
 Defaults to 5.
 For detailed explanation of max_epochs see [here](https://lightning.ai/docs/pytorch/stable/common/trainer.html#max-epochs).

   * `MAX_EPOCHS_RESTORE` : Maximum epochs for which training should run during second training loop, which restores checkpoint.
 Defaults to 5.

   * `MAX_STEPS_SAVE`: Maximum number of steps for which training can run during first trainig loop.
 Defaults to 5.
 For more infomration on max_steps see [here](https://lightning.ai/docs/pytorch/stable/common/trainer.html#max-steps).

   * `MAX_STEPS_RESTORE`: Maximum number of steps for which training can run during second trainig loop.
 Defaults to 5.

 ### Installing Requirements:

- Install the requirements using following command `pip install -r dataflux_pytorch/benchmark/checkpointing/requirements.txt`; `pip install .`
+* Install the requirements using following command `pip install -r dataflux_pytorch/benchmark/checkpointing/requirements.txt`; `pip install .`

 ### Checkpointing Strategy: